Contents of a basic rope suspension kit

 Band-Aids.
 These are helpful from both a tying and being-tied perspective—Shay commonly catches hangnails on her rope and finds herself bleeding while tying.

-A light snack, such as a banana, cereal bar, etc.
+A light snack, such as a banana or a cereal bar.

 If you wish to try tying over shoes, consider ankle-height, hard-soled shoes with a distinct heel (it doesn’t need to be high).